What is Static Testing?

 Coding standards can be set by using these tools.
 This step focuses on testing the technique, design, and code by using automated tools.
 The focus is on the software code.
 It is used by developers before and during integration testing.

-Different Tools involved in Static Testing are as follows:
+Different Tools involved are as follows:

 - Coding Standards: To have a uniform way followed by the developers it needs to be made sure that all coding standards that are set are being followed.
 Tools can be used for checking these standards.
 If there is no tool being used for this, then there is less surety of adherence to a coding standard.